canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 {{< figure src="imgs/Cloud9 - Preview -After.png" lightbox="true" width="95%">}}

-**Note**: _I belive you need to use local port **8080** for this to work.
-Google's equivalent service allows more flexibilty on what the localhost port has to be, but I think with Cloud9 it has to be **8080**._
+**Note**: _I believe you need to use local port **8080** for this to work.
+Google's equivalent service allows more flexibility on what the localhost port has to be, but I think with Cloud9 it has to be **8080**._

-With the Docker container built, running, and the application tested, I can shut down the running conainer.
+With the Docker container built, running, and the application tested, I can shut down the running container.
 Just run **docker stop <container id>**.
 You can pull the container id from **docker ps**.

 ```console